msalemor/smart-cli-class/README.md

 User Story - Kubernetes Subcommand

+As a user in need to be able to type `mytool az -p "Instructions"` and have the tool generate and process the commands.

+- Requirements:
   - Add an Azure subcommand called `cmd/azcmd.go`
   - Add the subcommand to the roocmd
   - When the user calls this subcommand, it should call the chatcompletion with the command prompt, get a commands structure pointer, and pass this pointer to the ProcessCommands in `pkg/process.go`

 - Criteria:
+  - The application compiles: `go build .`
   - You should be able to get the help for the subcommand `go run . az --help`

 - [Code](/6-azcmd/)